 Betta keeping began in the 19th century in Thailand.
 The betta, also known as the Siamese fighting fish, was selectively bred for heightened aggression.

-Since then, the betta has become one of the most popular and beloved specie in the fishkeeping hobby.
+Since then, the betta has become one of the most popular and beloved species in the fishkeeping hobby.
 In spite of that, the South East Asian fish remains one of the most misunderstood species.
-This primarily caused by unethical marketing ploys used by pet stores.
+This is primarily caused by unethical marketing ploys used by pet stores.